This fizzy Beet Kombucha is sweet with an earthy undertone. Packed with nutrients, it is a healthy alternative to soft drinks.

-Pour 2 teaspoons beet powder and ¼ cup maple syrup into each bottle.
+Pour 2 teaspoons of beet powder and ¼ cup of maple syrup into each bottle.
 Pour your freshly fermented homemade kombucha into the bottles, leaving 1-2" head space.
 Let sit 3-5 days.

 Pop open the lids at least once a day.
 Pressure builds, and this allows it to escape.

 Should I Burp My Second Ferment Kombucha?